SpencerTinnin/e621dl/README.md

 # Cloudflare Recaptcha

 If for some reason Cloudflare thinks your IP is DDOS'ing e621, use this instruction to solve a captcha: [Cloudflare solution](Cloudflare.md)

+# Individual post blacklisting

+After first download of something, in the app folder there will be folder `to_blocked_posts` and file `blocked_posts.txt`.
+You can either move/copy blocked files to the folder, or manually add id of an art in the file, one id per line.
+On next `e621dl` run all files in `to_blocked_posts`  will be removed (but not folders for now), and these files will never be downloaded again.

 # Automation of **e621dl**